 It's an Evolution, a Revolution, a HardwarEvolution

 When we built my sons new room by converting our loft into his bedroom we needed a closet.
-There was a recessed section of the wall (I actually had to foresight to design this when we built the house).
+There was a recessed section of the wall (I actually had the foresight to design this when we built the house).
 But we planned to use that as a closet.
 The problem was that the room was small and swinging closet doors take up so much floor space.
 So I came up with the idea to use a barn door.

 I searched online for the best hardware I could find.
 When it arrived I realized that there was 1 major problem.
 It comes with holes pre-drilled every 16 inches to mount onto the studs.
 But every home and doorway is different and rarely lines up perfectly on 16 inch centers.
 That meant half of the door would be on a stud and the other half would not.
 I had to drill extra holes in the bar to get it to line up correctly.